Jobs for 14 and 15 Year Olds

 The rules about who needs working papers vary from state to state.
 In some places, you will need working papers if you are under 16.
 In others, you will need them if you are under 18.
 There are some states where you won't need any papers at all to get hired.

-Here is a list of positions that make good first (or second) jobs, because you don't need experience to get hired.
-Here is a list of companies that hire high school students as well.
+Here is a list of positions that make good first (or second) jobs because you don't need experience to get hired.
+Here is a list of companies that hire high school students, as well.
 If you don’t want to work during the school year, a summer job might be a great option.
-Here is a list of summer job options for teenagers.
+Also review a list of summer job options for teenagers.

 Job Search Advice for Teens

-Find the top sites for teen job seekers, plus information for teens about how to find a job, the best ways to apply, where to get working papers, where teens can work, what to wear to an interview, and how to obtain references.
-Also review advice on how to get your first job, if you're starting a job search for the first time.
+You can find the top sites for teen job seekers here plus information for teens about how to find a job, the best ways to apply, where to get working papers, where teens can work, what to wear to an interview and how to obtain references.
+You can also review advice on how to get your first job, if you're starting a job search for the first time.